 Furthermore, Westminster lacks really effective checks and balances, which are fundamental requirements of a functioning democracy.
 The House of Lords is completely out of sync with the country, and we have a “first past the post” voting system that allows a party with minority support to deploy radical reactionary policy with virtually nothing to stop them.
 For me there is also not enough of a distance between the executive (which is getting perhaps too powerful), the legislature and the judiciary, and those relationship have not really been designed to effectively accommodate devolution.

 A further failure of Westminster is that Britain, in the main, been run by an elite of public-school boys for most of its modern history.
 Look at Prime Ministers; of the 15 since the end of WWII 5 are ex pupils of Eton, 3 are pupils from private schools, another 4 are grammar school pupils, with only the balance of 3 being from more typical comprehensives.
-Then add only two women and no representative from ethnic minorities.
+Then add only two women (ps now 3!)and no representative from ethnic minorities.
 Hardly representative.
 This privileged access is also true of the senior echelons of the Civil Service.
 Whilst most PMs graduated (mainly from Oxford), only one graduated in a physical science.
 This I believe has contributed to a culture where rhetoric is more important than considered reflection, data and analysis and can lead to some very dark places.
 I fear Britain has taken its first steps on that road.

 I am also concerned ay the increasing “anti-expert” rhetoric most manifest in the current Westminster Government.
 We need more than empty populist rhetoric offered with no appreciation of the details or impact of such.
 Most stuff is hard and can’t be dealt with in a sound bite.